 This service should be a joyous occasion, so consider choosing worship music that is upbeat and gets people out of their seats!
 Help your people step into the shoes of the Israelites that greeted Jesus that day.

 Many churches try to include a reading or sermon of the whole Passion narrative.
 People in the building might only attend this service and the following Sunday.
 This is a chance to offer everyone present the whole story of the crucifixion.

 There is a long history behind this season, so I highly encourage you to spend time researching Lent and the Liturgical Calendar like I did.
 I found this site very informative as I prepared this post.
-I also recommend talking to other believers from denominations that have a longstanding relationship with the Liturgical Calendar.
+I also recommend talking to other believers from denominations that have celebrated Lent for years.